 A: Norwich’s Corps of Cadets utilizes the United States Army Physical Fitness Test (APFT) as its standard of physical fitness upon induction.
 Events included in the APFT are push-ups, sit-ups and a two-mile run.
 Upon arriving to campus you should be able to complete the APFT with an overall passing score as well as a passing score in each event.

 The physical fitness programs at Norwich are designed to enhance a Cadet’s quality of life and improve productivity.
 The training includes: calisthenics, running, an obstacle course, forced marches, and basic military skills.
 These tasks emphasize upper body strength, agility, and cardiovascular endurance.
-Membership in the Corps is dependent upon successfully performing such challenging physical tests.
+Membership in the Corps is dependent upon successfully passing the APFT once per semester.
 Our training days begin early and end late.
 A typical day starts at 0530 hours and ends at 2200 hours.
 For additional information on life as a Rook click HERE.

 Rooks are encouraged to achieve and maintain a high level of physical fitness prior to your arrival at Norwich.
 Below is the minimum fitness goals expected upon arrival:

 Males: 42 push-ups, 53 sit-ups, two-mile run (15:54)

 Females: 19 push-ups, 53 sit-ups, two-mile run (18:48)

 To view how to conduct a proper push up and sit up in accordance to Army standards click the following:

 - VIDEO: Push Up